Development hell: Causes

+By medium

 Film

 Film industry companies buy the film rights to many popular novels, video games, and comic books, but often take years to bring those properties to the screen, having first made considerable changes to their plots, characters, and general tone.
 When this pre-production process takes too long, a project will often be abandoned or cancelled outright.
 Hollywood starts ten times as many projects as it releases.
 Less than two percent of all books that are optioned make it to the big screen.

-As David Hughes, author of the book Tales From Development Hell (2003), has noted, one reason production is delayed is that, after producers, directors, and actors have been attached to a project, they may request script rewrites.
+As David Hughes, author of the book Tales from Development Hell (2003), has noted, one reason production is delayed is that, after producers, directors, and actors have been attached to a project, they may request script rewrites.
 Another cause of delay is that, after people have been attached to a project, they find they have conflicting interpretations of it or visions for it.
 For example, the director and the studio executives may have different opinions about a film's casting, plot, or budget.
 Development delays can also result when a lead actor or a key member of the production team withdraws from the project, takes ill, or dies; when there are labor strikes involving the writers, directors, crew, or cast; when there are disputes about intellectual property rights or contract terms; when there is turnover at the studio's executive level and the new leaders have a different vision; or when, due to changes in the wider economic, cultural, or political climate, the film's topic comes to be seen as no longer marketable.

 Production hell refers to a situation in which a film has entered production but has remained in that phase for a long time without progressing to post-production.